-The measurement requirements of PFRS 9 did not have a significant impact to the Company.
-The Company continued measuring at amortized cost all financial assets previously carried at amortized cost under PAS 39.
+The measurement requirements of PFRS 9 did not have any significant impact to the Company.
+The Company continued to measure all financial assets at amortized cost previously carried at amortized cost under PAS 39.

 In summary, upon the adoption of PFRS 9, the Company had the following required reclassifications: